Cover photo of The Silverlake – Los Feliz Secret Stairs. Painted by Artists Carla O’Brien, Mandon Bossi, and Corinne Carrey.

 Retail purchases can be pricey at Barney’s.
 But you can indulge in a taste of Chanel for dessert for only around $10.00 at La Patisserie Artistique in the Rodeo Collection, on North Rodeo Drive.

 It felt like fashion blasphemy to eat this delicate, dark-chocolate Chanel truffle with white-chocolate frosting.
 Pastry Chef, Cake Designer, Store Owner, Nahid Parsa creates other delicious treats, including Tiffany & Co lemon truffles.
-The ambience at Le Patisserie and the Rodeo Collection center is relatively private.
+The ambiance at Le Patisserie and the Rodeo Collection center is relatively private.
 I always thought of this place as my secret when I lived nearby.

 After the bus tour, I couldn’t resist a quick stop at my favorite bookstand.
 I sold real estate and had no involvement in the movie business while living in California.
 But I met plenty of people in the film and television industry, so it’s always been entertaining to skim tabloids.
 That said, with fake news and chaos swirling around us these days, it’s become easier to feel anxiety about the future.